Cyprea Shells a wide variety from rare collector shells to the more common type

 Cyprea Palidulla 10/11/13

-CYPREA PALIDULLA SHELL
+CYPREA PALLIDULLA SHELL

 Blasicrura pallidula has a shell reaching a size of 1/2 inch to 1 1/4 inches.
 It is oval, the dorsum surface is usually pale brown, while the base is white.
 In the living cowries the mantle has a blackish coloration.